Más mian leat teacht ar an eolas seo i nGaeilge, cliceáil anseo le do thoil

 Culture Ireland offers support to Irish professional artists, arts organisations and international presenters to present work by Irish artists at significant international venues and festivals.
+Applications are accepted from the artist/arts organisation or international presenting partner.

 Basic Eligibility Requirements: